 Advantages of ETFs

-- ETFs are a cost-effective investment product – it only takes one transaction to trade fully. diversified index.
+It only takes one transaction to trade fully. diversified index.
 The cost of investing in ETFs attracts lower fees (lower management expense ratio) than investing in actively managed equity funds, and even some equity index funds.
-A low minimum initial investment of $500 (for ASX-listed ETFs).
+A low minimum initial investment of $500 (for ASX-listed ETFs)

 Risks of ETFs